Digital Transformation and GDPR: How Self-Service Data in the Cloud Can Help

 - Protect and foster accountability

-- Make them available especially for their anonymization, the right to forget, etc.
+- Make them available especially for their anonymization, the right to be forgotten, etc.

 Talend Fall '17 can help you discover and capture PII in your datasets, only share them with authorized users thanks to data masking and data shuffling functions.